The Adventure Continues

 It is important to me to let my little man know that there is a significant world to explore and I have had to learn how to do that on a shoestring budget.

 Now that he is almost old enough to ride in just a booster seat, I am starting to save for Ireland.
-He may not remember specific details from our adventures, but what I am confident he will remember seeing his mom happy, and feeling happy feels that accompany adventures.
+He may not remember specific details from our adventures, but I am confident he will remember seeing his mom happy, and feeling happy feels that accompany adventures.

 Now I want you to think about places you want to explore; they don’t have to be big international trips.
 Maybe there is a small town not far from where you live that is known for serving excellent breakfast.
-Perhaps it is a camping or even a day trip to see a natural wonder.
+Perhaps it is camping or even a day trip to see a natural wonder.
 My point is this, start planning!